MicrosoftDocs/PlayReady/Docs/Overview/key-and-key-ids-kids.md

 ```

 The part that interests us is the `<KIDS>` element, which contains one or more `<KID>` elements.
-A KID (Key ID) contains a globally unique identifier (GUID) that the client uses to ask the server for a corresponding key, and an ALGID, which is then used to decrypt the file.
+A KID (Key ID) contains a globally unique identifier (GUID) that the client uses to ask the Server for a corresponding key, and an ALGID, which is then used to decrypt the file.
 The KID is public, since it's contained in the PRO, but the key itself is a secret to the service, and the relationship between key and KID is known only to the service.